Macular Pucker: Symptoms, Diagnosis, and Treatment Options

 • Diabetes-related retinopathy, where abnormal blood vessel changes affect the retina

-The most common scenario is the natural aging process, which leads to a phenomenon called vitreous detachment.
+In many cases, the exact cause of a macular pucker remains uncertain.
+The most common cause is the natural aging process, which leads to a phenomenon called vitreous detachment.
 As the vitreous—the gel-like substance filling the eye—starts to shrink and pull away from the retina, it may tug on the retinal surface.
 This tugging can be enough to stimulate the growth of a fine, cellophane-like membrane over the macula, leading to the wrinkling effect.

 Other events that may set off the formation of a macular pucker include: